-I’ve written before on how the Creative Enterprise Programme is about striking a balance between universal and local knowledge.
-Originating in the UK, with it’s strong and mature creative industries, it seeks to share knowledge, methods and experiences with countries seeking to develop their creative economies.
-A huge part of this is the long tail of activity before and after each workshop, to understand better how this knowledge can be more specifically and successfully applied within the unique context of each country, region and city, each with their own ecosystems of funding, networks, legislation, policy and of course, talent.
-I rarely have much to do with this dialogue largely between Nesta, the British Council, the host government and possibly a regional development agency.
+The Creative Enterprise Programme focuses on creating the right conditions for successful and sustainable delivery, convening an ecosystem of organisations (government, NGOs, regional development agencies, academia, private sector), energy and vision.
+It is about striking a balance between universal (the programme has been honed over more than a decade) and local knowledge and context.
+It originates in the UK, which has a strong creative sector, academia and skills.
+But in seeking to share this knowledge, it needs to be tailored each time to suit host countries seeking to develop their creative economies.
+A huge part of this is the long tail of activity before and after each workshop, to understand better how this knowledge can be more specifically and successfully applied within the unique context of each country, region and city, each with their own ecosystems of funding, networks, legislation, policy and talent.

 By spending the ten days or so between engagements, little as it was, it gave me better insight into ‘why things are the way they are’ here – the rarely spoken, subjective cultural nuances that permeate business culture, government roles and remit, service culture, generational differences, public optimism or pessimism (just as everywhere has its own way of being).